 Future Prospect Of Python

-Python is one of the most popular and easiest programming language, where developers can build dynamic websites and applications but can also implement AI and Machine learning algorithms.
+Python is one of the most popular and easiest programming languages, where developers can build dynamic websites and applications but can also implement AI and Machine learning algorithms.

 This language is considered a perfect mix of old programming languages like Perl, Smalltalk, Eiffel, Ada, and Lisp and modern programming languages including Python and PHP.